inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 The default submodules of the Vlan Policy Layer module**

+.. .. note:: (we set it to an omitted type, so that the module is not there in the simulation, but the other modules are connected properly) **TODO** omitted thing not here but INET's VLAN support section

+.. note:: The submodules of :ned:`VlanPolicyLayer` can be disabled by setting their type to an omitted type.
+Omitted-type modules are not there in the simulation, but the other modules are connected properly.
+To disable mapper modules, set their type to :ned:`OmittedPacketFlow`; to disable filter modules, set the type to :ned:`OmittedPacketFilter`.

-In the filter submodules, the set of allowed VLAN IDs can be specified with the :par:`acceptedVlanIds` parameter, using the following syntax:
+In the filter submodules, the set of allowed VLAN IDs can be specified with the :par:`acceptedVlanIds` parameter, using the following syntax (VLAN ID -1 means the packet has no VLAN tag):

 .. code-block:: text